The first documented black bear sighting on the refuge since its establishment in 1941 was in 2010. The black

 Learn more about the NWRS

 The refuge’s namesake, the San Andres Mountains, was named in honor of Saint Andrew the Apostle by early Spanish settlers at the tiny village of Las Padillas.
 The history of the San Andres Mountains is rich with legends of lost gold mines and outlaws.
 The area was occupied as early as 900 A.D. by Native Americans.
 Remnants of rock houses and mines throughout the range are evidence of heavy mining activity in the area during the late 1800's and early 1900's.
 The mountains are reported to have been the stomping grounds of Black Jack Ketchem and the Apache Chief Geronimo.
 Apache Chief Victorio also frequented the San Andres Mountains with his warriors, and fought several skirmishes with the United States Cavalry.
-One of the rock houses on the refuge is reported to have been used by the outlaw William Bonney, alias Billy the Kid.
+One of the rock houses in the area is reported to have been used by the outlaw William Bonney, alias Billy the Kid.

 In 1978, scabies was detected in the refuge’s desert bighorn population.
 The deadly disease spread rapidly and despite attempts to capture, treat and return healthy bighorn sheep to the San Andres Mountains, the population dwindled until only one lone ewe remained in 1997.
 The female wandered alone.
 The herd she grew up with had vanished.
 But in 1999, biologists released six rams captured from the Red Rock Wildlife Area of New Mexico.
 Follow the link below to learn more about what happened.